Call us : (02) 9938 5419

-Depending on your child’s age, an occupational therapist assesses what skills they have and have not mastered up to that point.
-While there is a range of what is “normal”, they can discuss with you any areas that your child may by delayed in and need intervention.
+Depending on your child’s age, the OT will assess what skills they have and have not mastered up to that point.
+While there is a range of what is “normal”, the OT can discuss with you any areas that your child may by delayed in and need intervention.
 They can also reassure you that your child is within a normal developmental range and you have nothing to worry about.

 Some of the skills they assess include checking to see if your child is reaching age-appropriate milestones:

 Your child will begin to roll from front to back, sit up both supported and unassisted

 Your child will be able to crawl, creep, pull themselves up to stand, walk while holding furniture, roll a ball